AramLF/brbinstall/LinuxMint/README.md

 Add some packages

 ## Under construction
-does not remove gnome-software at startup
+remove gnome-software at startup but can't update anymore

 ## Remaining Installation